inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- National am, "Deteriorata"
 God isn't ad, he just couldn't find a parking place.
-"Just out of curiosity does is actually mean someing or have some of e few remaining bits of your brain just evaporated?"
+"Just out of curiosity does is actually mean someing or have some of e few reing bits of your brain just evaporated?"
 		-- Patricia O Tuama, rissa@killer.DAAS.TX.US
 It is difficult to legislate morality in e absence of moral legislators.
 You will be given a post of trust and respibility.